 Our providers are committed to keeping you healthy for the long haul.
 As a convenient addition to regular in-person visits, telehealth visits are an easy way to update your primary care doctor about your needs and request refills for ongoing medical management.

 - Management of Medications and Refills

 Care for simple acute issues

 Telehealth is not a replacement for an in-person visit to the Urgent Care or Emergency Room.
 However, for some conditions, an established patient can utilize virtual access to our walk-in providers for care.
-When additional medical care is needed for evaluation, you simply come in to one of our five convenient Birmingham area locations.
+When additional medical care is needed for evaluation, you simply come in to a MedHelp urgent care clinic near you.

 Telehealth visits are perfect for

 - Sprains and strains

 - Urinary Tract Infections